6 must-have clauses to include in your SaaS terms and conditions to protect your business

 For example, if a SaaS provider guarantees 99.9% uptime, they strive to ensure the service is accessible and functioning properly with minimal downtime for most of the time.
 However, with a 99.9% uptime guarantee, customers can expect 0.1% downtime which is approximately 43 minutes of downtime per month or 9 hours per year.

 Understanding service levels helps both customers and providers set clear expectations and minimises interruptions to business operations.
-If you are looking for an example of an online SLA that is accessible to the public, check out Microsoft's Service Level Agreements for online services.
+If you are looking for an example of a service level agreement, check out our template.

 6. Limitation of liability